DSD-DBS/capella-collab-manager/docs/user/docs/projects/models/diagrams/setup_diagram_cache.md

          - `diagram_cache/index.json`
          - `diagram_cache/{uuid}.svg` for each diagram

+         In addition, the job can push the diagram cache to a branch diagram-cache/<branch-name>.

     - One pipeline in the linked Git repository should not contain more than 20 jobs.